lnabegu/FutureMakers2022/README.md

 **Day 7 Reflection**: I played a game that taught me about bias in hiring algorithms that utilize AI.
 It really showed me how easy it is for subconscious biases can lead to algorithms acting in unintended ways.

 **Day 8 Reflection**: Today, I learned about feature maps and regularization using the Fashion MNIST dataset.
 I did not know that it is possible to test many types of models using that dataset before today!

+**Day 9 Reflection**: I compared different loss functions and learned about their use cases in this Colab.